adriendzt/docs/docs/02_index_Docker.md

 Send the file to another server with scp: `scp image_name.tar adrien@192.168.1.10:/home/adrien`\
 Load the image on the other server: `docker load < image_name.tar`\
 Verify that the image is on the other server: `docker image list`\
-We can instanciate the docker (don't forget to add the image version): `docker run --publish 2238:22 --detach --name docker_name image_name:0.4.0`
+We can instantiate the docker (don't forget to add the image version): `docker run --publish 2238:22 --detach --name docker_name image_name:0.4.0`